-(2) Acquisitions and Subsidiaries
+(2) ACQUISITIONS AND SUBSIDIARIES

-(a) Entel Technologies, Inc. (Entel)
+(A) ENTEL TECHNOLOGIES, INC. (ENTEL)

 On February 27, 1998, the Company acquired all of the outstanding shares of stock of Entel, a Delaware wireless outsourcing company.
+Entel rendered site development and project management services to telecommunications providers in connection with site acquisition, construction management and microwave relocation projects throughout the United States.
 The acquisition was accounted for as a purchase.
 Consideration for the acquisition consisted of approximately \$3,500,000 in cash and \$5,200,000 in notes payable to Entel stockholders.
 The excess of the cost over the fair value of net assets acquired was approximately \$7,800,000, which has been recorded as goodwill.
 The consolidated financial statements include the operating results for Entel from February 28, 1998, the closing date, through December 31, 1998.